AsahiLinux/macvdmtool/README.md

 Thanks to t8012.dev and mrarm for assistance with the VDM and Ace2 host interface commands.

+The documentation of the ACE and its USB-PD VPDs is here https://blog.t8012.dev/ace-part-1/

 ## Building

 Install the XCode commandline tools and type `make`.

 ## Usage

 Connect the two devices via their DFU ports.
-That's the rear port on MacBooks and the port nearest to the power plug on Mac Minis.
+That's the furthest left port on M1 MacBooks, the closest left port on the T2, and the only port on the iPad.
+See Apple's DFU recovery support articles to identify these ports on other models.

 You need to use a *USB 3.0 compatible* (SuperSpeed) Type C cable.
-USB 2.0-only cables, including most cables meant for charging, will not work, as they do not have the required pins.
+USB 2.0-only cables, including most cables meant for charging, will not work, as they do not have the required pins (USB CC1/CC2 where USB-PD are transmitted).
 Thunderbolt cables work too.

-Run it as root (`sudo ./macvdmtool`).
+Run it as root (`sudo ./macvdmtool`) as root privledge is required to open the needed IOKit IOService.

 ```
 Usage: ./macvdmtool <command>